There are three ways to travel by public transport from Sukhothai to Bangkok:

-There is a single direct bus service from Sukhothai to Bangkok available to book online.
+There are currently 6 direct bus services from Sukhothai to Bangkok available to book online.

 Use the Search Box below to buy tickets from Sukhothai to Bangkok.